birkenkrahe/org/diary.md

 maps bot, announces each state, "Welcome in Alabama" etc.).
 You'd think that I'd be knackered after driving for 20 hours but actually, I am not, quite the opposite, I'm rather energized by the experience!

+<sup><a id="fn.6" href="#fnr.6">6</a></sup> An assessment center is an event where many applicants are
+simultaneously assessed for their suitability.
+It usually lasts longer (one day or more) and involves solo and team exercises, interviews, etc. The whole thing is often observed by senior members of the company or organization.
+Naturally, all challenges are standardized.

+<sup><a id="fn.7" href="#fnr.7">7</a></sup> Fridman is a Russian machine learning expert from MIT, and if
+you know Russians then you know that they tend to extremes (ever read Tolstoy?
+Dostoyevsky?).
+I love this though I can only take so much of it - I like that fact that it's different from what everyone does, and I like the result that Fridman gets with his method.
+You should check out some of his other podcasts, e.g. with Elon Musk.